Macro news · Sentiment · Morning briefing

 Built for serious traders who want to start the day with context — not scrambling after a headline they missed.

-VIX (the volatility index, which measures how much traders expect the S&P 500 to swing over the next 30 days; below 15 is calm, above 25 is stressed) is near 15.8.
-That is just above calm, so options are not signaling an imminent shock.
-A surprise headline could catch traders off guard.
+VIX at 18.8 (the volatility index, which measures how much traders expect the S&P 500 to swing over the next 30 days; below 15 is calm, above 25 is stressed) points to modestly higher anxiety than usual.
+Intraday ranges can be wider, and options cost more than in quiet periods.

 The full Market Notes, in your inbox